How to grow strawberries

 Summer-bearing strawberries tend to grow bigger fruits and produce one larger harvest over a two-week period in the summer.

 The exact timing depends on the cultivar, with the main summer-fruiting varieties divided into early, mid and late-season types.
 These larger harvests are ideal if you plan to make jam with your strawberries, as you will require a glut of fruit in order to do this.

 Everbearing plants, also called perpetual strawberries, produce fruit throughout the warmer months (more or less continuously from mid-spring to April) but in smaller numbers and more sporadically.
 This type of strawberry is ideal for small harvests to enjoy at breakfast, for example.

 - Cambridge Rival

 It’s also worth mentioning the alpine, or wild strawberry, Fragaria vesca.
 Technically an everbearing strawberry, it also does well in gardens.
 The fruits are small and a bit dry but with an intense flavour.
 They spread easily and make an excellent ground cover, which is another perk as the dainty leaves are ornamental.

 Your local garden centre will probably have a selection of different varieties, so you can pick and mix your plants for a long cropping period.
 Make sure you pick plants with plenty of healthy green leaves, that are fairly compact and not too leggy.
 There are also many mail order specialist suppliers.
 Always ascertain that the strawberries are virus-tested or certified virus-free.

-When to plant your strawberries
+When to plant strawberries

-While it is possible to plant strawberries at almost any time of the year, as long as the soil is workable and not waterlogged, mid-spring or early autumn are the ideal times to plant for effective and bountiful harvests.
+Strawberries are available as bare-root runners that are best planted in the spring or as young potted plants.
+While it is possible to plant strawberries at almost any time of the year, as long as the soil is workable and not waterlogged, early to mid-spring or early autumn are the ideal times to plant for effective and bountiful harvests.

 How to plant strawberries